easyRTML/easyRTML/easyRTML_PakageContent/README.md

 ### RTML for Microcontroller (ESP32, ESP8266, Arduino 33 BLE, etc)

-To deply the Xgboost or Random Forest trained saved model, we require to generate:
+To deploy your trained XGBoost or Random Forest model on a microcontroller, you'll need to generate the following files:

-- pipeline.h
+- 'pipeline.h'
-- classifier.h
+- 'classifier.h'
 - Modify the Data Recording code of Arduino IDE

 ### Generate Pipeline.h

-Same for both model, Xgboost and Random Forest both:
+This file is required for both XGBoost and Random Forest models.
+It includes:

 ```sh